-4.5.2 Fabrizio Gagliardi.
-Towards a common European
+4.5.2 Fabrizio Gagliardi - Towards a common European market for computing and data management

 The Grid vision is conceivable now because of the advanced state of computer and networking technology today.
 As a result, several software toolkits - Globus, Condor and Unicore - have been developed to achieve this vision and these are continuing to mature.
 A number of projects have demonstrated real early successes in various aspects of Grids.
 Europe has achieved a prominent position in this field in particular through the success of the European DataGrid project.